-National Museums Scotland reserves the right to charge a fee for short notice cancellations.
-Bookings cancelled:
+National Museums Scotland reserve the right to charge a fee for short notice cancellations or no-shows.

-- Less than 3 weeks prior to the visit may incur an administration fee of 50% of the value of chargeable events
+Bookings cancelled less than three weeks prior to the visit may incur an administration fee of 50% of the value of chargeable events.

-- Less than 2 weeks prior to the visit may incur an administration fee of 100% of the value of chargeable events.
+Bookings cancelled less than two weeks prior to the visit may incur an administration fee of 100% of the value of chargeable events.

-Last minute requests to change a visit date may also incur an administration fee as above.
-In certain circumstances, such as adverse weather conditions, National Museums Scotland may waive the cancellation fee.
+In certain circumstances, such as adverse weather conditions, National Museums Scotland may waive the administration fee.